Hers Review

 Trust, safety, and medical oversight

-On the safety ledger, the good news is clean: there are no FDA warning letters on file for Hers in our record, and it operates as part of a large, scrutinized public company, which brings a level of corporate accountability smaller players lack.
+On the safety ledger, the good news is clean: Hers has an FDA warning letter on file, covered in the regulatory notice below, though it operates as part of a large, scrutinized public company, which brings a level of corporate accountability smaller players lack.
 The honest gap is disclosure.
 We have no specific compounding-pharmacy partner or accreditation detail published for the weight-loss program, so our confidence rests more on the brand's scale than on line-by-line verification of the supply chain.
 If pharmacy accreditation is a dealbreaker for you, ask Hers directly before you start and get the answer in writing.

 The bottom line

 Shopping around?
-RNK Health ($197/month) and Breeze Meds ($199/month) are the nearest alternatives to Hers in our rankings.
+Yucca Health ($146/month) and Gala ($149/month) are the nearest alternatives to Hers in our rankings.

 Ready to start with Hers?